ElisR/SE3Flux/README.md

 Implementing $SE(3)$-equivariant [Tensor Field Networks](https://arxiv.org/abs/1802.08219)[^1] (TFN) with [`Flux.jl`](https://github.com/FluxML/Flux.jl).
 This repository is not affiliated with the original paper in any way.
-Rather, the official library implementation of this work is the PyTorch variant [e3nn](https://github.com/e3nn/e3nn) and the JAX variant [e3nn-jax](https://github.com/e3nn/e3nn-jax).
+Rather, the official library implementations of this work are the written in PyTorch---[e3nn](https://github.com/e3nn/e3nn)---and JAX---[e3nn-jax](https://github.com/e3nn/e3nn-jax).
-The Julia implementations of TFN and its derivatives are (as far as I know) non-existent.
+A Julia implementations of TFN and its derivatives are (as far as I know) non-existent.
 This is a first step before I rewrite these equivariant layers in the style of [`GeometricFlux.jl`](https://github.com/FluxML/GeometricFlux.jl), which represents features with a graph.

 For those unfamiliar with TFN, I motivate this architecture at the end of this README.